marsteg/adventure-game/README.md

 # todo:

-- Items should be tracked when added to the inventory
+- hitting space makes items shine
 - I need to create room objects
 	- rooms have items in them
-	- once collected, item should not appear
+	- once collected, item should not appear anymore in the room.
+		- in a room, i should only see items, that are not stashed
+- need to find a clean way to assign and create doors and rooms and assign items (currently in main func)

 ## inventory
 - items should get ordered / aligned in the inventory